Opt-in self-behaviour control, by your past self, of your current self who is bored and wants to go on lunch break.

 Not doing bad stuff

-Here! watch humanetech wring their hands about how the web is parasite upon attention spans.
+Here, watch humanetech wring their hands about how the web is parasite upon attention spans.
 They are part of a recent performative pivot by tech to go from claiming “wheee we know how to addict people to your product 🤑” to “oops maybe attempting to addict people to tech is not great please don’t do what we’ve been doing 🥺”.
 Humanetech have some simple suggestions which are good, but rather fall short of systemic fixes, like getting out of the social media doomsday machine and solving the coordination problems problems entailed by that.
-FWIW I would happily automate my entire social medi identity.
+FWIW I would happily automate my entire social media identity.

 Here are some of my preferred band-aids upon attention leakage.
 Apps like SelfControl hide the minutely engineered social media addiction machines from your productive hours.
 There is a listicle here.

 RescueTime seems popular, although the fact that it wants to spy on your keyboard input is a little bit creepy and security-risky.

-Handy website blockers include stayfocusd, for chrome, leechblock ng/ blocksite for firefox, cold turkey for more comprehensive blocking of apps etc.
+Handy website blockers include stayfocusd (Chrome only), leechblock (Chrome/Firefox).
+You could use cold turkey for more comprehensive blocking of apps etc.

 See also browser hacks for some further tricks.